missKatiaPunter/fetch-intro/README.md

 14. Now you should see the result of your fetch in Inspect Element.

 15. Make some function calls and finish your site.
 If you want your own Dogle site I am afraid you need your own repo and to re-write my code.

+16. In pairs make sure one site works, and add some comments adn/or change some CSS.